mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 #### On-disk

-- The Kubelet should accept a `--node-config-dir` flag that specifies a directory (e.g. `config-dir`).
-- The Kubelet will use this directory to checkpoint downloaded `ConfigMap`s.
+There are two types of configuration that are stored on disk:
+- cached configurations from a remote source, e.g. `ConfigMaps` from etcd.
+- the local "init" configuration, e.g. the set of config files the node is provisioned with.

+The Kubelet should accept a `--dynamic-config-dir` flag, which specifies a directory for storing all of the information necessary for dynamic configuraiton from remote sources; e.g. the cached configurations, which configuration is currently in use, which configurations are known to be bad, etc.
-  + When the Kubelet downloads a `ConfigMap`, it will checkpoint a serialization of the `ConfigMap` object to a file at `{node-config-dir}/checkpoints/{UID}/{object-name}`.
+- When the Kubelet downloads a `ConfigMap`, it will checkpoint a serialization of the `ConfigMap` object to a file at `{dynamic-config-dir}/checkpoints/{UID}`.
-  + We checkpoint the entire object, rather than unpacking the contents as a set of files, because the former is less complex and reduces chance for errors during the checkpoint process.
+- We checkpoint the entire object, rather than unpacking the contents to disk, because the former is less complex and reduces chance for errors during the checkpoint process.

-- The user can additionally pre-populate `{node-config-dir}/init` with an initial set of configuration files, to be used prior to the Kubelet being able to access the API server (including when running in standalone mode).
-These files will be treated as if each filename is a key in a configuration `ConfigMap`, and as if each file's contents is the value associated with the respective key.
+The Kubelet should also accept a `--init-config-dir` flag, which specifies a directory containing a local set of "init" configuration files the node was provisioned with.
+The Kubelet will substitute these files for the built-in `KubeletConfiguration` defaults (and also for the existing command-line flags that map to `KubeletConfiguration` fields).

 ### Orchestration of configuration